White and Williams: World Trade Center Member Company of the Year

 The World Trade Center of Greater Philadelphia (WTCGP) selected White and Williams as 2012 Member Company of the Year for Pennsylvania.
 The firm was honored during WTCGP's 10th anniversary celebration and dinner on May 17, 2012, at the Bellevue Hotel in Philadelphia, Pennsylvania.

 Trade mission to China

 In November 2012, Gary Biehn, Chair of the China Business Group, was part of a Philadelphia delegation, led by Mayor Michael Nutter, traveling to Philadelphia's Sister City of Tianjin, China.
 The goal of the trip was to raise Philadelphia's international profile, drum up business opportunities, and renew discussions about direct flights between the Philadelphia and China.

 Coverage College

 Since 2007, White and Williams LLP has held an annual conference on insurance coverage issues called Coverage College.
 The "College" provides an opportunity for insurance claims professionals to engage in a study of an insurance coverage curriculum.
 White and Williams' lawyers serve as the faculty and lecture on a variety of insurance coverage issues.

-White and Williams Partner Gale White has served as dean of the college from its inception.
+Currently, White and Williams Chair Emeritus/Former Managing Partner, Patricia Santelle serves as Dean of the college.
+Former Partner Gail White helped to found the annual event.